gulfstream/getdata-project/README.md

 #### Script: run_analysis.R

-*Before running the script contained in run_analysis.R, you will need to set the directory that contains the Samsung data as your working directory: setwd("filepath to your working directory")*
+*Before running the script contained in run_analysis.R, you will need to set the directory that contains the Samsung data as your working directory.*

 ##### What the Script Does